What is a network operations center?

 • Eliminates downtime: The 24-7 capabilities of a NOC mean someone is always there to ensure that all software, hardware, and networks are working.

 • Rapid incident response: NOCs are designed to continually monitor network systems, identify problems quickly, as well as head off issues before they become a problem.
-This “always on” design means incidents are resolved quickly.
+This “always on” design means that incidents are resolved quickly.

 • Network optimization: NOCs provide real-time reporting on the health of your network, identify areas of improvement, and build these improvements for a stronger network.

-In-house vs. outsourced
+In-house versus outsourced

 An in-house NOC requires significant resources, and for some enterprise tech or communications companies the investment is worth it.
 They prefer to manage their networks internally to maintain a high level of control over the network operations.

-Other companies, governmental agencies or universities, may not want to allocate the enormous resources it takes to staff and manage an in-house team.
+Other companies, governmental agencies, or universities, may not want to allocate the enormous resources it takes to staff and manage an in-house team.
 Outsourcing a NOC, where the work is managed by skilled professionals and a trusted vendor, can be more cost-effective and less work for these organizations.
-For these companies, a third-party NOC provides high-quality, standardized management of networks without the requirements of staffing, managing and funding an internal team.
+For these companies, a third-party NOC provides high-quality, standardized management of networks without the requirements of staffing, managing, and funding an internal team.
 Because they act as an extension of a company’s existing workforce, NOCs also enable a company’s primary technical staff focus on core business functions.

-NOC vs SOC vs. help desk
+NOC versus SOC versus help desk

-NOC and a security operations center (SOC) both perform mission critical functions, but there are major differences in the objectives of a network operations center, a security operations center and a help desk.
+NOC and a security operations center (SOC) both perform mission-critical functions, but there are major differences in the objectives of a network operations center.
+A security operations center and a help desk.
 All three offer assistance when problems arise, although help desks are often more focused on the end user.
 Let’s look at each and how they differ.

 NOC